Christina Machamer: After Hell's Kitchen

 Although promised the position of executive chef at the new Gordon Ramsay at The London restaurant in The London West Hollywood hotel, Machamer, as the winning contestant, was instead given the position of senior sous chef under executive chef Andy Cook.

-Thereafter, while she waited for the show to air again so she could gain permission to disclose her win, Machamer worked at Revival, a restaurant in St. Louis started by her mentor, chef Cary McDowell.
+Thereafter, while she waited for the show to air, Machamer worked at Revival, a restaurant in St. Louis started by her mentor, chef Cary McDowell.

 Together with Cory Lemieux, Machamer also began BCBC Blends, a small artisan spice company they launched nationally.

 Gordon Ramsay at The London in West Hollywood was awarded a Michelin Star in the 2009 Michelin Guide.
 As of early 2009, Machamer was the executive sous chef at the London West Hollywood restaurant, where she worked nearly 14 hours a day and was also charged with supervising the kitchen's various stations.

 Later, it was announced that Machamer would be blogging for BuddyTV.com after each episode of Hell's Kitchen season 5.
-At the time, she also recently completed her sommelier diploma in wine service.
+Around that time, she also completed her sommelier diploma in wine service.